LAL-project/linear-arrangement-library/instructions/compilation-pyhton-interface-windows.md

 	# where are LAL's library files
 	LAL_LIB_DIR = C:/programming/c++/bin

 Secondly, specify the version of Python against which the interface is linked.
 Indicate where Python's header files are located at, and where to find the binaries.
-To do this, modify the variables `PYTHON_INC_DIR`, `PYTHON_LIBRARY`, `MAJOR_PY_LINK` and `MINOR_PY_LINK`.
+To do this, modify the variable `MINOR_VERSION_PYTHON`.
 For example,

-	# Python 3 include dir
-	PYTHON_INC_DIR  = C:/programming/Python36/include
-	# Python3 library directory
-	PYTHON_LIBRARY  = C:/programming/Python36/libs
-	# Python3 linkage
-	MAJOR_PY_LINK   = -lpython3
+	# Python's minor version
-	MINOR_PY_LINK   = -lpython36
+	MINOR_VERSION_PYTHON = 8

-Recall to replace the `6` in the examples above with the minor version of Python installed in your system.
+Replace the `8` above with the minor version of Python installed in your system.

 Thirdly, you can also choose the destination directory of LAL's python interface.
 Modify the variable `LAL_PY_DEST`.
 This could be

 	# Directory where LAL's interface will be installed to
-	LAL_PY_INSTALL = C:/programming/python_lib
+	LAL_PY_DEST = C:/programming/python_lib

-match your minor version (replace `x` for the minor version of your choice).

 Last but not least, you must specify the compiler to be used.
 One requirement is that the compiler used has to support for `C++17`'s standard.
 In particular, the compiler must support the flags

-	FLAGS = -std=c++17 -fPIC -fopenmp
+	-std=c++17 -fPIC -fopenmp

 and also,